PierreKieffer/http-tanker/README.md

 Through http-tanker you can easily create, manage and execute http requests from the terminal.

-http-tanker is like a tiny Postman that lives in your terminal.
+http-tanker is like a tiny Postman that lives in your terminal (Obviously, with far fewer features).

 ## Install